nus-cs2113-AY2122S1/ip/docs/README.md

 1. Ensure you have **Java 11 or above** installed in your Computer.
 2. Download the latest `Duke.jar` from [here](https://github.com/richwill28/ip/releases).
 3. Copy the file to the folder you want to use as the **home folder** for your Duke.
-4. Double-click the file to start the app.
-Alternatively, you can open a terminal window and type `java -jar Duke.jar`.
+4. Open a terminal window and type `java -jar Duke.jar`.
 5. If you have successfully run the program, a greeting from Duke should appear as follows:

 ```